fraserelliott/notes-web-app/README.md

 ## Description

-A notes webb app made using Node.js, Express and FAIL (https://github.com/fraserelliott/fail).
+A notes web app made using Node.js, Express and FAIL (https://github.com/fraserelliott/fail).
 The backend is a RESTful API handling user creation, deletion and login with routes for CRUD operations for notes that require authentication.

 ---